BLKOPL/PyMaceuticals/README.md

 Analysis of large pharmaceuticals database using  Python, Juptyter, Pandas, Matplotlib, and SciPy.

 Data Commentary:

 1)Capomulin is the most effective drug since it decreased tumor volume over time which effectively limited metastatic spread far better than the other two trialed medications and placebo.
+These factors resulted in higher survival rate amongst mice on this particular treatment.

-2)Ketapril seems to actually nurture % tumor volume growth which is alarming.
+2)Ketapril seems to actually nurture % tumor volume change which is alarming.

 3)Infubinol is most frightening of these treatments since survival rate ends up being the lowest over a period of 45 days, despite it showing positive results during the metastatic spread analysis.